alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 2.  **Bugs:** If a method receives a `null` argument that should never be null, throw `ArgumentNullException`.
 That is a bug, not a business outcome.
 3.  **Accumulation:** As mentioned earlier, `Bind` short-circuits.
 For form validation (where you want 10 errors, not just the first one), you need "Applicative Validation," not monadic binding.

-> **Performance Note:** If you are in a hot path, watch your allocations.
-This tutorial uses a class for `Result`, but highly optimized libraries often use `readonly struct` to minimize GC pressure.

 ### Implementing Result
 Here is a teaching implementation.
 (In production, consider a battle-tested library like *LanguageExt*, *CSharpFunctionalExtensions*, or *FluentResults*.)